dpharris/Arduino-Shell/README.md

 #### Re-entry
 To allow reentrancy, the code uses a switch-statement construct to allow the code to return to its previous location.
 Unfortunately, this required replacing the central switch{} construct of the original Shell with if-then-else statements.

-The guts of the method are contained in this macro:
+The guts of the method are contained in this macro, which is called whereever the code is to yield, and then carry on on return:
 ```
 #define exec(x) \
     ctx->sctx=(void*)1;\